 skip to Main Content

-Unfortunately, in some cases, custodial parents have been known to ignore custody and visitation agreements out of malice.
+Unfortunately, in some cases, custodial parents have been known to ignore custody orders and visitation agreements out of malice.
 In these cases, negative feelings harbored by the custodial parent against their former spouse cause them to deny visitation, oftentimes without legal standing.

 If you’re a non-custodial parent in Maryland and your former spouse is failing to comply with a custody order, then you should know that you have the right to obtain legal counsel and seek remedy from the court.
 So how should you go about enforcing your parental rights?
 Let’s take a look.